PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_bgp_session.md

 - `bfd_multiplier` (Number) If you are using BFD, this is the number of consecutive packets that can be lost before BFD considers a peer down and shuts down BGP.

 	Available range is 2 through 16.
-- `community` (Number, Deprecated) The BGP community for this instance.
 - `disabled` (Boolean) Whether this BGP session is disabled.
 Defaults: false
 - `l3_address` (String) The L3 address of this instance.
 Not used for Azure connections.
 Required for all other CSP.
 - `local_preference` (Number) The local preference for this instance.
 When the same route is received in multiple locations, those with a higher local preference value are preferred by the cloud router.
 It is used when type = in.